UK trainer Alan Payne answers a common question regarding headset in western pleasure classes.

 Q. Where should my horse's head be for a western pleasure class, and how do I get it to stay there?

-The western pleasure class exhibits the fundamentals of correct self-carriage, and although it is often seen as an easy class to start with, to be genuinely correct in this class takes training and dedication.
-Many people are quick to note their disapproval for a horse with his nose on the floor displaying incorrect movement.
-However, letting your horse run on with his head overly high, and his back hollowed is equally undesirable.
+The western pleasure class exhibits the fundamentals of correct self-carriage, and although it is often seen as an easy class when you start western riding, however, to be genuinely correct in this class takes training and dedication.
+Many people are quick to note their disapproval for a pleasure horse with his nose on the floor displaying incorrect movement.
+However, letting your pleasure horse run on with his head overly high, and his back hollowed is equally undesirable.

 NATIONAL SNAFFLE BIT ASSOC.
 RULE 124